hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-The reason is due to the fact that HNC comes with its default configuration to only propagate the RBAC objects, i.e., *roles* and *rolebindings*:
+The lack of propagation of resource quotas to project namespaces is due to the default HNC configuration.
+The HNC configuration by default is configured to only propagate RBAC objects, specifically, *roles* and *rolebindings*.
+You have to update the HNC configuration to propagate other K8s resources.

 ```shell